epfl-lara/stainless/core/src/sphinx/neon.rst

       }.holds
     }

-Leon has (experimental) support for termination checking, which can be enabled using the ``--termination`` command line option to minimize the risk of accidentally writing bogus proofs such as the one above.
+Stainless has support for termination checking, which can be enabled using the ``--termination`` command line option to minimize the risk of accidentally writing bogus proofs such as the one above.